Tiptoes has a Facebook Fan page . This is where comments, discussions and sharing happens - please visit!

 - Aug 27: Alphabet verse (1) One eurythmy teacher had a class write their own.
 Great fun.
 1 page

-- Aug 30: Dilly Dally goes to School A semi-humorous cautionary tale for parents of young children.
-Grade 7 and up.
+- Aug 30: Dilly Dally goes to School A humorous (even cautionary) tale for parents of young children.
+Grade 1 and up.
 2 pages

 - Sept 1: Kingly the Inch Worm Kindergarten to Grade 2 or 3.
 6 pages